zackstout/beatles-songwriting/README.md

 ### Schenker and the power of V-I

-- Dramatic dominants selection
+- (p.
+19) Dramatic dominants selection
+- Also Day Tripper and Here comes the sun

 ### The 5-4-3-2-1 return to base

+- (p.
+20) All you need is love, and I will (more disguised, 0:57)
+- All together now (0:52), You've got to hide your love away (0:35)
-- She came in through the bathroom window
+- She came in through the bathroom window (transition into the song), orchestrates a key switch this time
+- Penny lane shows how the V7 can be used to change/modulate to new keys
+- Back in the USSR (intro chord)
+- 'tonic-to-dominant' opening gambit in Hey Jude, Let it Be, Oh!
+Darling

 ### Beyond the V7 - extensions, additions and alterations

 #### 'Extension' to a V chord: The dominant 9th chord

-- If I fell
+- If I fell (0:58)

 #### 'Addition' to a V: The major 6th chord

-- What you're doing
+- What you're doing (climax of bridge)

 #### Alteration to a V: The augmented 5th

+- 7#5 chord
-- It's only love
+- It's only love ("My oh my", 0:15)
+- Oh!
+Darling (1:39) and From me to you (0:47)

 #### The 4:3 suspension

+- 7sus4 chord
+- If i needed someone (0:51), For no one (0:37), Lady madonna (0:42)
-- We can work it out
+- We can work it out (melody line)

 #### 'Exotic intensifiers' -- the sharpened 9th, the flattened 9th

+- 7#9 chord, 7b9 chord
-- You can't do that
+- You can't do that (0:22)
-- I me Mine
+- I me Mine (0:27)

 #### 'Double' alteration to a V: The 7#5#9

-- Drive my car
+- Drive my car (leaves the V hanging)

 ---

 ## Chapter 2: The Three-Chord Trick and the Blues (p.
 32)

+- Main idea is I-IV-V-IV-I (Wild Thing, e.g.)
 - In spite of all the danger

 ### The 12-bar blues